 Alandete also served as the El País liaison with the Leading European Newspaper Association, with regular contacts and coordination with media such as Die Welt, La Repubblica, Le Figaro and Gazeta Wyborcza.

-Alandete graduated from George Washington University in 2006 with a Masters in International Policy and Practice, thanks to a Fulbright fellowship.
-Previously he had worked in radio and television.
-In 2001 he graduated from the El País School of Journalism, where he obtained his first Master’s degree, in journalism.
-In 2000 he graduated cum laude in Media Studies from the University of Valencia after receiving the Exceptional Career award.
+He received a Fulbright fellowship and graduated from George Washington University in 2006 with a master’s in international policy and practice.
+Previously, he had worked in radio and television.
+In 2001, he graduated from the El País School of Journalism, where he obtained his first master’s degree, in journalism.
+In 2000, he graduated cum laude in Media Studies from the University of Valencia after receiving the Exceptional Career award.